RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 #### General Commands

-This section describes the generic commands related to “attention” help list, link control and CPU AT_Slave reset.
+This section describes the generic commands related to the “attention” help list, link control, and CPU `AT_Slave` reset.

 - [AT](/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/#at)
 - [ATZ - MCU reset](/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/#atz)